-UM Launches the First International Degree in Sustainable Development
+UM the First International Degree in Sustainable Development

-Next fall, the University of Montpellier will launch a university-level degree equivalent to a master’s degree—one that is interdisciplinary and international—focused on sustainable development.
-This is the first master’s-level degree to be jointly awarded by five universities that are members of the CHARM-EU European University Alliance.
+Next fall, the University of Montpellier will launch an interdisciplinary, international degree program at the master’s level focused on sustainable development.
+This is the first master’s degree to be jointly awarded by five universities that are members of the CHARM-EU European University Alliance.

 Information sessions are being held: